btjanaka/art/README.md

     ```bash
     browser-sync start --server --listen localhost -f -w
     ```
   - The `template` directory contains a template for making new drawings.
 Copy this directory to get started.
 - `build`: PNG output from the SVG files in the rest of the repo

+## Site

+There is a small site associated with this repo and served on Netlify at
+<https://art.btjanaka.net>.
+To build it, run `make site`.

 ## License